| articles

 profile

-Surviving Non-traditional Data Disasters - by Sunbelt System Software
+Non-traditional Data Disasters - by Sunbelt System Software

-"Many companies associate disaster recovery with
+companies associate disaster recovery with catastrophic events - earthquakes,

-catastrophic events - earthquakes, floods, fires and other natural or man-made
+floods, fires and other natural or man-made disasters that make data recovery

-disasters that make data recovery from production machines nearly or totally
+from production machines nearly or totally impossible.
+While organisations must

-impossible.
-While organisations must plan for such events, it's just as
+plan for such events, it's just as important to prepare for less cataclysmic

-easily bring business to a halt.
-Many "non-traditional" disasters
+possibilities, which can just as easily bring business to a halt.
+Many "non-traditional"

-space." ...Sunbelt
+office space." ...Sunbelt

 System Software profile

-article:- Does Tape
+Does Tape Backup

-Backup Have a Future? - by Sony
+Have a Future? - by Sony

-"Although
+"Although disk

-disk densities are continuing to rise, the rate of growth is expected to slow as
+densities are continuing to rise, the rate of growth is expected to slow as disk

-disk recording nears a super-paramagnetic limitation.
+recording nears a super-paramagnetic limitation.
 Due to a much lower areal

 recording density and much greater recording area, tape technology has the